fyy2025/ImprovedST/README.md

 ### 2-Analysis

 In this folder, we summarize the computing codes for fitting the proposed survival tree ensemble method and comparing the concordance index with single tree approach.
-The structure is the same as that in `Data_generation` In each folder, the names of the code and the corresponding simulation scenarios in the paper are as follows,
+The structure is the same as that in `Data Generation` In each folder, the names of the code and the corresponding simulation scenarios in the paper are as follows,

 * *analysis_1.r* - tree-based effect, 100 sample size, 80% event rate.
 * *analysis_2.r* - tree-based effect, 100 sample size, 50% event rate.